-- a) BHS of the SCSI Response PDU as defined in [RFC3720] - b) DataDescriptorStatus: that defines the iSCSI buffer which contains the sense and response information for the command - 10.3.3 Task Management Function Request
+- a) BHS of the SCSI Response PDU as defined in [RFC3720]. - b) DataDescriptorStatus: that defines the iSCSI buffer that contains the sense and response information for the command. - 10.3.3.
+Task Management Function Request a) BHS of the Task Management Function Request PDU as defined in [RFC3720].